technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Build an Inventory Management App.md

     ![](./media/image40.png)

-18. Drag the submit button and place it in the middle of the container.
+18. Drag the Submit button and place it in the middle of the container.
     Select the button and change the **properties** text to **Submit** as shown in below image.
     ![](./media/image41.png)